-The purpose of this policy is to ensure a safe environment that is consistent with the mission of the University.
+This policy ensures a safe environment that is consistent with the university's mission.
 The use of alcohol during school or work activities is strictly prohibited and violates the university's standard of conduct.

-Campus events where alcoholic beverages are permitted must obtain the expressed consent of the Vice President for Student Affairs or Vice President for Human Resources.
-Once approved, the organization must register their event such that the Campus Safety Department is notified and can provide additional Officers at the event to preserve quality of life with our campus community during the event.
+Campus events where alcoholic beverages are permitted must obtain the expressed consent of the Director of Student Services or Vice President for Human Resources.
+Once approved, the organization must register its event so that the Campus Safety and Security Department is notified and can provide additional staff to uphold campus community standards and campus safety during the event.

-The California Business and Professions Code states that the purchase, possession, distribution, or use of alcoholic beverages is illegal for those under the age of 21 in the State of California and constitutes a misdemeanor under B & P Code 25658 (sections a & b), 25658.5 and 25662.
+The California Business and Professions Code states that the purchase, possession, distribution, or use of alcoholic beverages is illegal for those under the age of 21 in the State of California and constitutes a misdemeanor under B & P Code 25658 (sections a & b), 25658.5, and 25662.

-Violators are subject to university disciplinary action, criminal prosecution, fine, and imprisonment.
-For more information, please see the MBKU Student and Employee Handbooks.
+Violators are subject to university disciplinary action, criminal prosecution, fines, and imprisonment.
+For more information, please see the University Student Handbook and/or the MBKU Employee Handbook.